 Here comes the belcanto sensitivity of the Italian composer Kristian Sensini (who also scored Rocks in my Pockets) to find the right mix for the Mythology Sirens of everlasting love tune.
 As Signe Baumane notes, Kristian Sensini "tells the story through the music".
 There are 23 songs in the film sung by the 3 Mythology Sirens; these tend to make Zelma conform to the norms expected of women towards marriage.

 Another video on the origins of the film, where two layers -the mythological genealogy of love and marriage, and the contemporary semi-autobiographical facts- are revealed:

-As Signe Baumane says, "a string of facts doesn't tell a story".
+As Signe Baumane stated in her Annecy 2020 presentation, "a string of facts doesn't tell a story".
 Even if the autobiographical element is strong, there are no detective details to be found - and there's no need to be.
 You need to dramatize, exaggerate, make characters sympathetic -can't stick to the facts.
 "I like to make a more stylized version of reality", she defiantly exclaims.

 Hand-made wood sets (built by Sturgis Warner, who also acts as a casting director) add to the period feel of the film, which gets its inspiration (among others) from the Soviet Latvian times.
 Signe Baumane animates on paper ("it's an extension of my hand", she mentions); drawing are scanned and combined digitally with photographed backgrounds.
 Stop-motion sequences are also included in the film.
 The tested scenes are colored in Photoshop and composited in After Effects, all leading to a purposely "imperfect human structure".